MakeAWishFoundation/SwiftyMocky/guides/Overview.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-To trigger mocks generation, run `rake mock` from root directory.
-For watcher mode, when mocks are generated every time you change your file projects, use `rake mock_watcher` instead.
+To trigger mocks generation, run `rake mock` or `swiftymocky generate` from root directory (if you installed CLI).

-<a name="guides"></a>

 <a name="roadmap"></a>